saxtouri/svs/doc/usage.rst

     <inacademia_base>/authorization

-The following parameters are allowed in the authentication request:
+The following parameters are allowed in the authentication request (any others will just be ignored):

 .. list-table:: Authentication request parameters
     :widths: 10 80 10